-It is 2020…100 years of women voting in this country.
+It’s 2020…100 years since suffrage movement activists won the right to vote for many women across the country.
 As we look back to notable moments like this in history, we celebrate women leaders and acknowledge that the path to gender equality has not been inclusive and we are still on it.
 For that reason, the Change Matrix team is beginning a series of personal essays about women.
 They might be women we know who were models or mentors and influenced us as professionals.
 They might be women whose work we have loved and integrated into our own.
 They might be about our identification as women through a cultural lens.

 In 2013, I had the opportunity to meet and work with Dr. Nita Mosby Tyler, while I was working at the Colorado Department of Public Health and Environment.
 In my role at the Office of Health Equity, I assisted in convening the Health Equity Commission, in which she served as a commissioner.
 With a background in human resources, Dr. Mosby Tyler has held leadership positions as the former Senior Vice President and Chief Inclusion Officer for Children’s Hospital Colorado and the former Executive Director of the Office of Human Resources for the City and County of Denver.
 In both these roles, she was the first African American woman to hold these positions.
 I have been inspired by her courage and leadership in championing equity and justice in spaces that may not be welcoming (and even dangerous).